 Her title as infection preventionist means this isn’t a literal statement — she’ll sooner sanitize and wipe down a window than smudge a handprint on it — but rather metaphorical.
-Whether it’s food prep, janitorial service or surgery, if it happens at USC-VHH, it’s because the Glendale nurse gave it the thumbs-up.
+Whether it’s food prep, janitorial service or surgery, if it happens at USC-VHH, it’s because Virgallito — a La Cañada Flintridge native who went off, became a nurse and returned home — gave it the thumbs-up.

-The state requires that hospitals staff infection preventionists — called “IPs” for short — but Virgallito acknowledged they work quietly behind the scenes, normally without, say, a pandemic having effectively shut down most of the planet.
-She said USC-VHH began positioning itself for COVID-19 in January, as news finally began to trickle out of China about the mysterious respiratory infections linked to a novel coronavirus that likely emerged in November.
+The state requires that hospitals staff infection preventionists — called “IPs” for short — but Virgallito acknowledged that typically, much of their work is behind the scenes, without, say, a pandemic having effectively shut down most of the planet.
+She said USC-VHH began positioning itself for COVID-19 in January, as news finally began to trickle out of China about the mysterious respiratory infections linked to a novel coronavirus that reports indicate likely emerged in November.

-“The entire leadership team pulled together,” said Virgallito, who lives in La Crescenta.
+“The entire leadership team pulled together,” said Virgallito, a 1994 graduate of La Cañada High School.
 “Every member of the executive and management team took on a piece and a role and started rounding every day, communicating with staff, working on protocols.
 We have daily meetings and daily communications.
 It is such a team effort and now that everyone has learned enough to see things through the lenses of IP, that has been very helpful.
-It’s been so rewarding in seeing how this team has come together to face this.”
+It’s been so rewarding in looking how this team has come together to face this.”

 Part of the game plan, Virgallito added, was transparency on the hospital’s part.
-USC-VHH made a point early on to send representatives to city council and board meetings for its typical patient area to ensure information on the disease made it to the public.
-When the hospital admitted its first patient with COVID-19, it revealed so, and a dashboard for the hospital keeps the public updated on patient counts.
+USC-VHH made a point, she explained, to send representatives to city council and board meetings for its typical patient area to ensure information on the disease made it to the public.
+Whenever the hospital admitted its first patient with COVID-19, it revealed so, and a dashboard for the hospital keeps the public updated on patient counts.
 Virgallito’s work was recently spotlighted on CBS Los Angeles in its weekly “STEAM Series” segment, which, as the acronym suggests, profiles professionals in science, technology, engineering, arts and math fields.

 “Not every hospital does that, but we were committed to our plan,” she said.
 “Unlike many other places, we took time to get out to the community and go to the board meetings and the local meetings and actually get information out there.”

-Other parts of that prep work address the obvious fact that USC-VHH hasn’t morphed into a COVID clinic.
+Other parts of that prep work address the fact that USC-VHH hasn’t morphed into a COVID-19 clinic.
 Plenty of other typical hospital functions are ongoing, albeit with appropriate coronavirus modifications.